 Light attracts small insects and flies.
-You may have noticed the flies and insects crawling around the street light or even outdoor lights of your house.
+You may have noticed the flies and insects crawling around the street light or even the outdoor lights of your house.

 8. Horse Chestnuts

 Don’t get confused between chestnuts and conkers.
 They both look the same but are very different.
 The chestnuts are edible and sweet.
 But horse chestnuts, also known as conkers, are toxic.

-It contains a poisonous chemical called Aescin, and should not be eaten.
-So be careful when using conkers around the house, so pet or small children don’t accidentally swallow it.
+It contains a poisonous chemical called Aescin and shouldn’t be eaten.
+So be careful when using conkers around the house so pets or small children don’t accidentally swallow them.